 We all know that our ears help us hear, but they also have a lesser-known but equally important responsibility of keeping us balanced.
 Within our inner ears, we have a set of structures that use fluid and tiny hairs to tell our brain how we’re oriented in the world.
 With this information from our ears, as well as information from our eyes, joints, and muscles, our brain is able to keep us on our feet and going about our day.

 In addition to this, our ears also help us locate where the sounds around us are coming from, something that helps with our spatial awareness.
 Put simply, spatial awareness is our awareness of the objects in the space around us, as well as our position within that space.
 When we experience hearing loss, we also experience a decreased sense of spatial awareness, since our ability to locate the source of sounds is decreased.
 This loss of spatial awareness, in turn, can cause falls.

 Falls can be very dangerous, especially for older adults, causing injuries that range in severity from bruises to broken bones, or in the worst cases, death.
 Assistive listening devices can help us protect ourselves from these kinds of falls and injuries by helping with our spatial awareness.

 Reconnect With the World Around You

 Ultimately, our ability to hear allows us to be in touch with the world around us, from easing communication with others, protecting our cognitive abilities, and aiding in our spatial awareness.
 If you or a loved one is suffering from hearing loss, it’s time to visit Hearing Unlimited’s audiologists at our hearing loss centers.
-Through hearing assessments and understanding your needs, we can find the that work best for you or your loved one.
-Or, if you want your loved one to receive the Gift of Hearing like (opens in a new tab), submit your application, including a short essay on your nominee, (opens in a new tab).
+Through hearing assessments and understanding your needs, we can find the hearing aids that work best for you or your loved one.
+Or, if you want your loved one to receive the Gift of Hearing like last year’s recipient(opens in a new tab), submit your application, including a short essay on your nominee, here(opens in a new tab).

 Have a wonderful holiday season!